 - Azure Defender for Resource Manager

-Advanced Threat Protection (ATP) for Azure Storage is one of the advanced protection that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) which is something you must consider for Azure storage accounts that provide an additional layer of security intelligence.
+Azure Defender (Advanced Threat Protection) for Azure Storage is one of the advanced protection that is included in Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) which is something you must consider for Azure storage accounts that provide an additional layer of security intelligence.

 Last year, Microsoft announced the GA release of Advanced Threat Protection for Azure storage accounts in Azure Security Center that protect Blob Containers’ service.
 Advanced Threat Protection (ATP) for Azure Storage provides an additional layer of security intelligence that detects unusual and potentially harmful attempts to access or exploit storage accounts.
-This layer of protection allows you to protect and address concerns about potential threats to your storage accounts as they occur, without needing to be an expert in security.
+This layer of protection allows you to protect and address concerns about potential threats to your storage accounts as they occur, without needing to be a security expert.